viswa2/DevOps/terraform/terraform-associate-2024/README.md

 count.index allows us to fetch the index of each iteration in the loop.
 Ex: Refer `count-index/count-index.tf`

 `Note:` Having a username like loadbalancer0, loadbalancer1 might not always suitable.
-Better names like dev-loadbalancer, test-loadbalancer etc. count.index help such scenario as well.
+Better names like `dev-loadbalancer`, `test-loadbalancer` etc. count.index help such scenario as well.

 ## Conditional Expression ##